-Use this calculator to compute the union, intersection, or difference between two sets.
-Paste your lists into Data Set #1 and Data Set #2, choose an operation, and read the result in Output.
+Use this free union calculator and set operations calculator to find the union of sets, intersection of sets, or set difference.
+Paste lists into Data Set #1 and Data Set #2, choose an operation, and read the result in Output.
+Everything runs in your browser — your data is not uploaded to a server.

 0 rows